-Power Save function as shown in figure 2-3-9.
+Power Save function as shown in Figure 2-3-9.
 This function can conserve more battery energy and extend the battery life.
 This function has three options for power save mode.
-Below is detailed description.
+Below is detailed description as shown in Table 2-3-2.

-Enable Power Save function.
-Disable Power Save function.
+On Enable Power Save function.

+Off Disable Power Save function.
-3.Auto: Utility will automatically detect what kind of power

-supply a machine uses and then determine to enable

-or disable Power Save function.
+Auto Utility will automatically detect what kind of power supply a machine uses and then determine to enable or disable Power Save function.
 If device uses battery, Power Save Mode is set to on.
 If device uses AC Power, Power Save Mode is set to off.